SAP-archive/cloud-s4-sdk-pipeline/README.md

 ### Software requirements

-To use the pipeline you need a Jenkins server which has the [pipeline library](https://github.com/SAP/cloud-s4-sdk-pipeline-lib) as shared library configured.
-The best way to achieve this is to use the SAP S/4HANA Cloud SDK Cx Server.

 For instantiating the SAP S/4HANA Cloud SDK Cx Server, you need to provide a suitable host with a Linux operating system and Docker installed.
 Please also ensure that the user with whom you start the Cx Server belongs to the `docker` group.

+Please refer to the [operations guide](https://github.com/SAP/cloud-s4-sdk-pipeline/blob/master/doc/operations/operations-guide.md#system-requirement) for more details on hardware and software requirements.

 Your project source files need to be available on a git or GitHub server, which is accessible from the Cx Server host.

+## Download and Installation

 The lifecycle of the Cx Server is maintained by a script called `cx-server`.
-It can be found in the same named folder on the root of each SAP S/4HANA Cloud SDK project archetype.
+It can be found in the `cx-server` folder on the root of each SAP S/4HANA Cloud SDK project archetype.
 Together with the `server.cfg` file, this is all you need for starting your instance of the SAP S/4HANA Cloud SDK Cx Server.

 You might chose between the available archetypes, depending on the technology you prefer: